-Family and friends established a cash prize for the APS Noel T. Keen Award for Research Excellence in Molecular Plant Pathology in honor and memory of Noel T. Keen for the contributions that he made to the science of plant pathology.
+Family and friends established this fund with intent for any proceeds to be used as a cash prize for the APS Noel T. Keen Award for Research Excellence in Molecular Plant Pathology Award in honor and memory of Noel T. Keen for the contributions that he made to the science of plant pathology.

 Noel hit the ground running in Riverside.
 He reorganized the department’s graduate course in physiology of plant disease, bringing it up to date and receiving excellent reviews from students and faculty.
 From the beginning, Noel was interested in the chemical and biochemical characterization of the host–parasite interaction.
 His early contributions were in characterizing the toxic complex produced by Verticillium albo-atrum, which is responsible for wilting symptoms in cotton, and in characterizing an endopolygalacturonase from the fungus.
 He entered the phytoalexin field with his work on the phytoalexin from soybean induced by Phytophthora megasperma var. sojae.
 This became a major theme of his research.
 He was the first to coin the term “elicitor” for the chemicals that are produced by a pathogen and recognized by the host, resulting in the initiation of host defense responses, such as the production of phytoalexins.
 When he was thwarted in his quest to biochemically characterize the gene-for-gene hypothesis in soybean by the complex genetics of Phytophthora megasperma var. sojae, he switched to another system where he could utilize the genetics of the bacterial pathogen of soybean Pseudomonas glycinia.
 This was an example of Noel’s ability to remain at the forefront of developing fields.
 His switch to the bacterial pathogen opened the door to the newly developing techniques of molecular biology and led to his characterization of the single gene involved in production of the elicitors from Pseudomonas syringae pv. tomato, unprecedented secondary metabolites, the syringolides.
 Syringolides are responsible for the hypersensitive response of soybeans carrying the resistance gene Rpg4.
 His work with Pseudomonas also led to the cloning of pectate lyase genes and their insertion into Escherichia coli, converting a nonpathogen into a soft-rotting plant pathogen.
 Further collaborative work with X-ray crystallographers led to the discovery that the pectate lyase structure contained a new folding of the protein, the first discovered since the description of the alpha-helix and beta-sheets.
 The unique tertiary structure discovery has again opened new doors to study the active site of these enzymes and led to the finding by others of the generality of the new folding, termed the “parallel beta-helix.”